 The graduate student committees will have a minimum of three members; a minimum of two members will be tenured/tenure-track faculty in BSE, and other members may be tenured/tenure-track WSU faculty members in another department.
 Approved professionals not officially participating as Graduate Faculty within any graduate program at WSU can participate as committee members in addition to the minimum three committee members defined above.

 Tenured and tenure-track BSE faculty and BAE Graduate Affiliate Faculty can serve as chair or co-chair of student committees.
 BAE Graduate Adjunct Faculty and non-tenure-track BSE research faculty may serve as co-chairs.

-Purpose: It serves as a check point to evaluate: 1) if the student has adequate disciplinary knowledge and understands the context of the discipline, and 2) if the student is able to integrate knowledge into researchable questions and demonstrates the capacity to successfully conduct his/her PhD. research.
+Purpose: It serves as a check point to evaluate: 1) if the student has the adequate disciplinary knowledge and understands the context of the discipline, and 2) if the student is able to integrate knowledge into researchable questions and demonstrates the capacity to successfully conduct his/her PhD. research.